LRKFallon/Sorting-a-data-frame-and-plotting-a-time-series-to-find-which-country-is-richest-per-person.ipynb/README.md

 # Sorting-a-data-frame-and-plotting-a-time-series-to-find-which-country-is-richest-per-person.ipynb
-### Using data from a .csv file, ranging from year 1952 onwards, the data frame has been sorted and visualised by plotting a time series ###  to find which country is the richest on a per person basis.
-I made created this using pandas, matplotlib and pyplot, run on Jupyter ###  Notebooks.
+### Using data from a .csv file, ranging from year 1952 onwards, the data frame has been sorted and visualised by plotting a time series   to find which country is the richest on a per person basis.
+I made created this using pandas, matplotlib and pyplot, to be run on    Jupyter Notebooks.

+##### This analysis includes aggregating values with groupby(), sorting values, making line charts/time series and using subplots.

 ## For simplicity, countries' GDP per Capita will be compared.